brocktbennett/brocktbennett/README.md

 ## About Me 🚀

-- 🔭 Currently completing my Master's in Business Analytics & Data Science at Oklahoma State University
+- 🔭 Completing my Master's in Business Analytics & Data Science at Oklahoma State University in May of 2024
-- 🌱 Learning advanced techniques in Machine Learning and Cloud Computing
+- 🌱 Learning advanced techniques in Machine Learning and Cloud Computing: Ongoing through self taught.
 - 👯 Looking to collaborate on data-driven projects and cloud solutions
-- 💬 Ask me about Python, SQL, Tableau, SAS Viya, and ETL processes
+- 💬 Ask me about Python, SQL, Tableau, SAS Viya, and ETL processes.
-- ⚡ Fun fact: I love YouTube so much that I'm pretty sure I could design a rocket out of paper clips and duct tape! 🚀

 #### 🎓 **Education**